PROOFING! Proofing. proofing?

 Correction: She took her time and examined each dark portal until she spotted a mysterious man going in and out a door on the first floor.

-OR you can say: “With care she examined each dark portal until she spotted a mysterious man going in and out a door on the first floor.”
+OR you can say: “She examined each dark portal until she spotted a mysterious man going in and out a door on the first floor.”

 Notice how the word count decreased in this sentence.
 When you are making feverish attempts to pare down your wording, these are the things you look for in your writing.
-ALSO notice that I left out “in and out of a door” on purpose.
+ALSO notice I left out “in and out of a door.”
 OF isn’t necessary, so I purposely left it out.
+It’s a matter of style.
+Using OF will depend on your style of writing.
+However, there’s nothing wrong with omitting it.

 Example 2: We could use you in a supervisory role.